Charity Commission Annual Return

 The Commission published the results of the consultation in the form of the Charities (Annual Return) Regulations 2017, which came into force on New Year’s Day.
 The questions to be answered are listed in a Schedule to the Regulations.

-Local Churches, Circuits and Districts will need to submit the completed AR18 within 10 months of the end of the financial year ending 31 August 2018 (i.e. by 30 June 2019).
+Local Churches, Circuits and Districts must submit the completed AR18 within 10 months of the end of the financial year ending 31 August 2018 (i.e. by 30 June 2019).
 It must be completed by all Methodist charities with an annual income above £100,000.

-New questions on executive pay in charities will be included in AR18.
-The Commission will make public how many individuals receive total packages worth upwards of £60,000 (in bands of £10,000 up to £150,000, then in bands of £50,000).
-The Commission will also require charities to provide information about the value of the total employee benefits provided to their highest paid employee, but that information will be held for regulatory purposes, rather than made public.
+The AR18 includes new questions on executive pay and the Commission will make public how many individuals receive total packages worth upwards of £60,000 (in bands of £10,000 up to £150,000, then in bands of £50,000).
+The Commission also now requires charities to provide information about the value of the total employee benefits provided to their highest paid employee, but that information will be held for regulatory purposes, rather than made public.

 Charities will be asked whether staff or volunteers work with vulnerable beneficiaries and, if so, whether they have undergone DBS checks.
 If you are unsure of which situations require DBS checks to be carried out on staff or volunteers, please read our Practice Guidance on carrying out DBS checks as part of Safer Recruitment.